 4 min read

-There are many types of marketing organizations a health insurance agent can work with and just as many different acronyms to describe them.
-The most common ones are field marketing organization (FMO), independent marketing organization (IMO), national marketing organization (NMO), managing general agent (MGA), and general agency (GA).
-What do they stand for?
-What are their differences?
-The first thing to understand is there is no standard definition for any of these names that describe marketing organizations.
+First, understand there is no set definition for the names used to describe insurance marketing organizations.
 Still, in general, they are organizations insurance companies contract with to recruit, train and support agents and agencies.
-It is also essential to understand that one insurance company may call a marketing organization an FMO, and another insurance company may call that same organization an IMO or GA.
+Keep in mind that one insurance company may call a marketing organization an FMO, and another insurance company may call that same organization an IMO or GA.

-The main difference between these types of organizations is the level of support they provide those agents and agencies in their downlines.
-A marketing organization’s downline consists of those agents and agencies they recruit to be a part of their contracting hierarchy.
+These organizations differ in the amount of support they offer to agents and agencies in their downlines.
+A marketing organization's downline includes the agents and agencies they recruit to join their contracting hierarchy.
 Generally, as you go down the hierarchy, the organizations provide fewer direct services and support.
 In most cases, insurance carriers have requirements concerning sales and the number of agents these organizations must work with to get a contract at each level.

 FMO/IMO/NMO

-These acronyms are generally organizations at the top of the hierarchy and are contracted directly with an insurance carrier.
-They are often used interchangeably; however, the acronym FMO is used more often with those selling health insurance products, and IMO is used with those focused on life insurance products.
+These acronyms typically represent organizations at the top of the hierarchy and have direct contracts with an insurance carrier.
+People sometimes mix them up, but sellers of health insurance usually say FMO, and sellers of life insurance usually say IMO.
 These organizations can sell many types of insurance and other products (health, Medicare, ancillary, life, annuities, and more) or specialize in a specific area, such as products for seniors.
 They work with hundreds or thousands of agents throughout the country and have the ability to contract with smaller marketing organizations and provide them overrides.
 They also can and do contract directly with writing agents or agencies that have no downline of their own.
-NMO is sometimes used as it is a more generic acronym, but again is used interchangeably.
+People sometimes use NMO as a more generic acronym, but they also use it interchangeably.

 MGA